 Smart lending systems will be using NLP for recognizing and understanding customers’ questions and converting them into actionable data.
 There are multiple applications of NLP that the digital lending companies will be experimenting with in 2022 –

 - Lenders will be able to offer advice to basic queries through a chatbot

-2. Regulatory sandboxing
+2. Regulatory sandboxing will enhance security

-While the consumer lending sector needs constant innovation in order to develop and grow, it also needs regulation for ensuring security, safety, and ethics.
+While the consumer lending industry needs constant innovation in order to develop and grow, it also needs regulation for ensuring security, safety, and ethics.
 Sandboxing is how both factors can be respected in the modern lending system.